bergesinstitute/graf-method/book-1-unit-7.md

 # Doing things at a certain time

-It is different saying it’s two o’clock than saying I have breakfast at two o’clock.
+It is different saying it's two o'clock than saying I have breakfast at two o'clock.

 In Spanish, we say it this way: